gusztavvargadr/packer/README.md

 $ .\ci.ps1 build w10e-hyperv-sysprep
 ```

-As you can expect, for these samples the build artifacts will be created in the `artifacts/w10e` folder as well, this time under the `hyperv-sysprep` subfolder.
+As you can expect, for these samples the build artifacts will be created in the `builds/w10e` folder as well, this time under the `hyperv-sysprep/output` subfolder.
 You can use the standard options to [distribute them][VagrantDistribute] to be consumed in Vagrant.

 [Building a Vagrant box]: #building-a-vagrant-box